carriercomm/TrafficTracker/README.md

 The scripts used in TrafficTracker are loaded in a certain order.
 Sometimes during the development there was delay ot loading leaflet-maps.
 Try reloading.
 Tshark is ready to sniff your traffic when you see "Command received" on the terminal.
 That message comes from server which has received your command for sniffing traffic.

+<strong> I might have a suggestion for improving TrafficTracker.
+Can I fork TrafficTracker?</strong>

+Of course you can.
+You can do anything you want with this.
+But remember to credit the services you are using etc.

+Also drop me a /msg in IRC and tell me what you forked and why.
+I'm really interested on what you decided to do with TrafficTracker!

 <strong> TrafficTracker acts funky!
 It crashes everytime I reload the frontpage. </strong>

 What OS are you running?
 If it's a unix-based OS, try <code> sudo setcap cap_net_raw=+ep /usr/bin/dumpcap </code>.
 This modifies the permissions of a regular user to make network sniffing possible.